Mstislav Rostropovich and Sviatoslav Richter play Beethoven's Cello Sonatas No. 3 and No. 5

-Although Beethoven seemed to epitomise everything that separated them musically, his Cello and Piano Sonatas, fortunately for us, brought them together at the beginning of the sixties.
+Although Beethoven seemed to epitomize everything that separated them musically, his Cello and Piano Sonatas, fortunately for us, brought them together at the beginning of the sixties.
 It was one of those rare times in which two contrasting styles became complimentary.
 From 1961 to 1963, they recorded the Five Sonatas.
-It was a gloriuos overview of Beethoven's career, from his "classic" debut (the two first Sonatas Opus 5) to the last bold efforts (Sonatas Opus 102).
+It was a glorious overview of Beethoven's career, from his "classic" debut (the two first Sonatas Opus 5) to the last bold efforts (Sonatas Opus 102).
 Between these two blocks sits Sonata n°3 Opus 69, which is the most popular.

 In this sequence dedicated to the second part of the concert, the performers play the Third and Fifth Sonatas.
 In the Third, Rostropovich and Richter seem to give free reign to their spontaneity, as if they were improvising the piece before our eyes.
 They exercise freedom of tone.
 More insulated and irregular, the Fifth Sonata demands for skilled musicians to be able to reach lofty heights at a moments notice.
 They were there that evening.